raphw/byte-buddy/byte-buddy-gradle-plugin/android-plugin/README.md

 ## Special behaviour

+This plugin can be used without restrictions for newer versions of Android.
+However, since Kotlin is used in many Android projects, the default `EntryPoint` is set to decoration without validation.
+The default would be to define the `EntryPoint` to `REBASE`.
+Kotlin, until very recent versions, issues erroneous type information which causes parsing errors when types are inflated what often fails the instrumentation.
+The default might be revised in the future, if this problem becomes less of an issue.
+To pin the `EntryPoint`, one should set it explicitly.

-As the plugin support relies on Android's build APIs, the instrumentation of Android plugins differs in the following ways.
+For older versions of Android, more restrictions apply.
+Previously, the plugin had to rely on Android's build APIs, the instrumentation of Android plugins differs in the following ways.

 - You cannot instrument classes that belong to the [Android SDK](https://developer.android.com/reference/packages) or to the core JVM.
 However, you can instrument classes that are defined by libraries on Android application projects.
 However, you can instrument libraries only on Android application projects, not [Android libraries](https://developer.android.com/studio/projects/android-library) projects.
 - You cannot add additional classes during an instrumentation as those cannot be added to a project using Android's current APIs.
 As a consequence, it is currently only possible to apply decorating transformations.